 - The Desert Column suffered from inadequate equipment.
 The Gardner gun that jammed in the battle was the same Gardner that had jammed at the Battle of Tamai the year before.
 The small arms ammunition used by the column was of poor quality and caused frequent jams in the Martini-Henry rifles.
 The bayonets were of sub-standard material and bent during the battle.
 They were insufficiently sharp.

 - The Gardner machine gun was invented by the American officer, Captain William Gardner.
 It is likely that the gun’s performance was adversely affected by the sand and dust in the Sudan, which caused it to jam.

-- Major Kitchener, in 1897 to win the Battle of Omdurman and then to become Field Marshal Lord Kitchener, was an intelligence officer with the Desert Column.
+- Major Kitchener, who went on to win the Battle of Omdurman in 1897 and then to become Field Marshal Lord Kitchener, was an intelligence officer with the Desert Column.

 - The officer commanding the piquet of the 19th Hussars that first made contact with the Mahdi’s forces at Abu Klea was Major John French, later commanding the Cavalry Division in the relief of Kimberley and the GOC of the British Expeditionary Force to France in 1914.